gautamnakum40/Business-Analytics-SQL-PowerBI/README.md

   - **Power BI**: All data visualizations, including interactive dashboards and analytical reports, are built in Power BI to present insights effectively.

+## Skills Demonstrated

+  - **SQL**: Used Joins, CTEs, Subqueries, Group By, and Aggregate Functions for data analysis.

+  - **PostgreSQL**: Designed a relational database with primary and foreign keys for data integrity.

+  - **ETL**: Extracted data, transformed it using SQL, and loaded results into Power BI for visualization.

+  - **Power BI**: Created interactive dashboards with area charts, bar charts, waterfall charts, heatmaps, and matrix tables.

+  - **DAX & Time Intelligence**: Used DAX functions and calendar tables for advanced analytics.

+  - **Git & GitHub**: Managed SQL scripts and Power BI files, using Git LFS for large datasets.

+  - **Business Intelligence**: Analyzed customer behavior, sales trends, and seller performance for data-driven insights.

 ## Database Design and Importing Data

 ### Data Schema